-In 2014, more than 52,000 Canadians received non-emergency medical treatment outside Canada.
-Physicians in British Columbia reported the highest proportion of patients (in a province) receiving treatment abroad (1.6%).
-The largest number of patients estimated to have left the country for treatment were from Ontario (26,252).
+In 2015, an estimated 45,619 Canadians received non-emergency medical treatment outside Canada.
+Physicians in British Columbia reported the highest proportion of patients (in a province) receiving treatment abroad (1.5%).
+The largest number of patients estimated to have left the country for treatment was from Ontario (22,352).

-Across Canada, neurosurgeons reported the highest proportion of patients (in a speciality) travelling abroad for treatment (2.6%).
-The largest number of patients (in a specialty) travelled abroad for internal medicine procedures (6,559).
+Across Canada, urologists reported the highest proportion of patients (in a specialty) travelling abroad for treatment (1.6%).
+The largest number of patients (in a specialty) also travelled abroad for urology procedures (4,974).

 One explanation for patients travelling abroad to receive medical treatment may relate to the long waiting times they are forced endure in Canada’s health care system.
-In 2014, patients could expect to wait 9.8 weeks for medically necessary treatment after seeing a specialist—3 weeks longer than the time physicians consider to be clinically “reasonable” (6.5 weeks).
+In 2015, patients could expect to wait 9.8 weeks for medically necessary treatment after seeing a specialist—almost 3 weeks longer than the time physicians consider to be clinically “reasonable” (7.1 weeks).

 More from this study

 Subscribe to the Fraser Institute

 Get the latest news from the Fraser Institute on the latest research studies, news and events.